Common Database Mistakes and How to Avoid Them

 How to Avoid It:

-- Automate Backups: Use automated tools to schedule regular backups of your database.
+- Automate Backups: Use automated tools to schedule regular backups.
+Cloud-based solutions like AWS RDS or Azure Database offer built-in backup options.

-- Store Backups Securely: Keep backups in multiple locations, including offsite or in the cloud, to protect against physical disasters.
+- Implement Redundancy: Store backups in multiple locations, such as on-premises and in the cloud, to protect against localized disasters.

 4. Overlooking Security Best Practices